tapios/risk-networks/README.md

 # Overview

-This code does four things:
+To provide an overview of the code, we

-1. Generation of an epidemic scenario
+1. Example simulation of an epidemic
-2. Kinetic model simulation
-3. Master equation forward and backward simulation
-4. Data assimilation
+2. Perform data assimilation over a single window

-## An example epidemic
+## Example simulation of an epidemic

 An epidemic unfolds on a time-evolving contact network, in a population with a distribution of clinical and transmission properties.